Facebook faces more scrutiny from Congress over Libra cryptocurrency plan

 Facebook has been on the defense amid a backlash over mishandling user data and not doing enough to prevent Russian interference in the 2016 U.S. presidential election.

-Marcus, who was president of PayPal from 2012 to 2014, tried to assuage lawmakers on Tuesday by promising not to begin issuing Libra until regulatory concerns had been addressed.

-Reporting by Pete Schroeder and Anna Irrera; editing by Michelle Price, Cynthia Osterman and Bernadette Baum
+Reporting by Pete Schroeder and Anna Irrera; editing by Cynthia Osterman, Bernadette Baum and Susan Thomas